aalaa-sehsah/pdb-dataset/readme.md

 |         128          |            98,728            |             6.4            |        12.0        |
 |         256          |            13,591            |             3.5            |         6.6        |
 |         512          |             779              |             0.7            |         1.5        |

+NOTE: It is better to use uncompressed datasets; as the compressed ones slow down the loading.

 ## References